This post contains affiliate links.

 Additionally, you’ll see a lot of repetition.
 This is to give you an idea on how to keep things simple for the full 21 days.
 During my 2nd week, I ate stuffed grape leaves for lunch every day.
 You may have something else that you love and can prep for a week to eat for lunch every day – whatever that is, tackle it and go for it!

 A Minimalist Meal Plan for a Complete 21-Day Fix

 As you saw in my last post, below are three images of my 21-Day Fix Meal Plan Google doc.
-If you can’t see them clearly, click on them and they will open in a new window for you.
+If you can’t see them clearly, right click, save to your desktop, and you can open them from there for a clearer visual.
 This method really helps me keep track of what I’ve been eating, and I can access it from anywhere on my phone.
 My workouts were primarily from the 21-Day Fix Extreme program, with a few of the original 21-Day Fix workouts sprinkled about.

 - Bulletproof Coffee: I blend my coffee in the Ninja with 1 tsp of coconut oil and a tiny bit of raw organic cane sugar for mild sweetness.
 I absolutely hate artificial sweeteners of all kinds – they all taste like chemicals to me, even the natural ones.
 I figure I am making a better choice by going organic and raw (less processed), and I have already given up drinking CoffeeMate every day.
 I have zero shame in a little bit of raw sugar in my coffee in the morning.

 - Protein Shake: I like the VegaOne shake or the EAS Carb Control shakes that are 100 calories.
 Whichever shake I choose counts as 1 red.